Chrimau/wordpress-docker/README.md

 environment:
   - NGROK_AUTHTOKEN=${NGROK_AUTHTOKEN}

-In a .env file (same folder):
+In a .env file (same folder), replace ${NGROK_AUTHTOKEN} with the actual ngrok token,here is a sample :

 NGROK_AUTHTOKEN=2**10Lr********ojAxiBmEq***uwcMQ***X1c*AaB*****.

-That way you avoid accidentally sharing it when you push to GitHub.
+(This command protects you from avoid accidentally sharing the token which is a secret when you push to GitHub).

+Have fun!
+Let me know if this process worked for you.
+You can also play around it further and try to host it on AWS or GCP.
+View my documentation on how to do just that here https://github.com/Chrimau/gcp-wordpress